bambielli/bambielli.github.io/_til/2017-09-17-jest-doesnt-mock-getters.md

 ## Jest genMockFromModule

-The Jest testing framework provides many nice utilities out of the box (see my previous TIL on Jest snapshots) one of which is module mocking.
+The Jest testing framework provides many nice utilities out of the box (see my previous TIL on Jest snapshots) one of which is [module mocking][mocking]{:target="_blank"}.
 This is used to isolate the component under test from its dependencies.

 The `genMockFromModule` method makes mocking dependencies a breeze: just create a file of the same name in an `__mocks__` folder, call `genMockFromModule` with the module's path, and export the mocked module from the file.
 When you call `jest.mock('..path/to/module')` in your test, the mocked version of the module will be fetched from the `__mocks__` folder, and can be further configured on a test case by test case basis.